 She blushed a little and smiled sweetly.
 "Yes it has.
 Seven years, I believe."

-Felix rolled his eyes at the two.
+Felix rolled his eyes at the two, his whole demeanor suddenly changed.
 "Look, I actually have something I would like to do here, so if you two are quite finished..."
 He glanced between the pair like they were a young couple who had just been caught by their parents.

 After a few seconds, Mia cleared her throat and Piers pulled his hand away and let go of hers.